mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Experimental_Analysis/PowerSystem.md

 _Figure 1.
 The provided power supply installed inside the car._

 #### SC2
+This constraint for the detailed design is derived from a measure of success in the project proposal's requirement for input voltage.
+All measurements for this SC were recorded with a voltmeter.
 The source voltage measured from the output on the power supply is shown in Table 1.
 The experiment involved 10 samples at 1 second intervals.
 The average of all the trials was 12.296 V. The voltage needed to remain within 5% of the expected value, which was met as it remained within the range of 11.4 V and 12.6 V.

 Table 1.